srinivassivaratri/commitify/README.md

 # commitify

-This is a tool to help you write better commit messages.
+This tool helps you write better commit messages.